andresgongora/dotfiles-manager/README.md

 In six simple steps you will be set up! :)

+Because I know you wont read this ;) simply check out my configuration files and how I use them.
+Note that `dell` and `light` are the name of some of my machines.

 When reffereing to the `dotfile/` folder, it will be located wherever you have cloned this repository, which will be (if you did the fast installation) in `~/.doftiles`.
 `~` denotes your user's home folder.
 For example /home/john/.dotfiles/

-Because I know you wont read this ;) simply check out my configuration files and how I use them.

 1. **Copy all files you want to symlink**: copy them into `dotfiles/symlink/`.
 You may create subfolders as required
-2. **Configure your symlinks**: go to `dotfiles/configuration/` and create a file named either `default` or alternatively your hosts name.
+2. **Configure your symlinks**: go to `dotfiles/configuration/` and create a file named either `default.conf` or alternatively YOUR-HOSTS-NAME.conf.
 Dotfiles will always look for a configuraiton file with the same name as the hosts, and if it finds none it then looks for a default configuration file.
 3. **Include additional configuration files**: inside your main configuration file (created in step 2) you may add other configuration files using the `include` directive.
 You may specify a full path to the configuration path relative to `dotfiles/configuration/`.